-For an applicant other than a state or Tribal environmental authority, attach a current letter from the appropriate state or Tribal environmental authority (or equivalent state or Tribal regulatory oversight authority) acknowledging that the applicant plans to conduct assessment activities and is planning to apply for FY24 federal Brownfields Grant funds.
+For an applicant other than a state or Tribal environmental authority, attach a current letter from the appropriate state or Tribal environmental authority (or equivalent state or Tribal regulatory oversight authority) acknowledging that the applicant plans to conduct assessment activities and is planning to apply for FY25 federal Brownfields Grant funds.
 Letters regarding applications from prior years are not acceptable.

-If you are applying for multiple types of grants, you need to receive only one letter from your state or Tribal environmental authority acknowledging the relevant grant activities.
+If you are applying for multiple types of grants, you only need to receive one letter from your state or Tribal environmental authority acknowledging the relevant grant activities.
 However, you must provide a copy of this letter, as an attachment, with each of your applications.
 Please note that general correspondence and documents evidencing state involvement with the project (i.e., state enforcement orders or state notice letters) are not acceptable.
 Coordinate early with your state or Tribal environmental authority in order to allow adequate time for you to obtain the acknowledgment letter and include it in your application.

 Releasing Copies of Applications

 In concert with EPA’s commitment to conducting business in an open and transparent manner, copies of applications submitted under this solicitation may be made publicly available on EPA's Office of Brownfields and Land Revitalization website or other public website for a period of time after the selected applications are announced.
-EPA recommends that applications not include trade secrets or commercial or financial information that is confidential or privileged, or sensitive information, if disclosed, that would invade another individual’s personal privacy (e.g., an individual’s salary, personal email addresses, etc.).
+EPA recommends that applications not include trade secrets or commercial or financial information that is confidential or privileged, or sensitive information that, if disclosed, would invade another individual’s personal privacy (e.g., an individual’s salary, personal email addresses, etc.).
 However, if such information is included, it will be treated in accordance with 40 CFR § 2.203.
 (Review Section IV.G. for more information.)

 Clearly indicate which portion(s) of the application you are claiming as confidential, privileged, or sensitive information, or state ‘n/a’ or ‘not applicable’ if the application does not have confidential, privileged, or sensitive information.
-As provided at 40 CFR § 2.203(b) if no claim of confidential treatment accompanies the information when it is received by EPA, it may be made available to the public by EPA without further notice to the submitter.
+As provided at 40 CFR § 2.203(b), if no claim of confidential treatment accompanies the information when it is received by EPA, it may be made available to the public by EPA without further notice to the submitter.

 IV.E.
 Narrative/Ranking Criteria